-Apply for Plant Variety Rights by completing the online application form through the IPONZ website.
+You may apply for Plant Variety Rights in New Zealand by completing the online application form through the IPONZ website.

 The following items may be required to be submitted as part of the application process:

 - A completed technical questionnaire applicable to the particular genus or species.

 - A digital colour photo for every application for a fruit, ornamental, tree, or vegetable variety (not essential for vegetable varieties, but desirable).